Explore the Valleys Regional Park

 There are 300 acres to explore and to help you find your way around there are four themed walking trails and a tranquil cycle trail too.
 Stop by the visitor centre to find out about guided walks featuring activities like bug hunting and pond dipping.
 You might even get to help make bird boxes.

 Bird spotters can book one of several hides dotted around the reserve, ideally placed for seeing rare species.
-There's also a café with an outdoor seating area and space to park bikes.
+There's also an outdoor seating area and space to park bikes.

 Ynysangharad Park and National Lido, Pontypridd